One local rider dispels a common myth—and divulges his favorite Estes area rides.

 Located in the hills between Devils Gulch Road and Highway 34, this system includes 15+ miles of extremely rugged, backcountry trails with multiple trailheads in Glenhaven, Drake.
 Crosier Mountain’s trails are by far the most rugged of the systems I ride in Estes Park but have the best pay out with its long sweeping descents.
 There are a number of ways to ride this trail system, and each one is equally difficult and rewarding so I’m not making any recommendations on how to attack it.
 These trails are all solid black and double black, so make sure to come prepared for a tough day on the bike.
 You can find Parking for Crosier Mountain here.

 What I’ve covered, is just a taste of what Estes Park has to offer the knobby tire enthusiast.
-We’ll be bringing you regular dispatches from this relatively unknown and underutilized zone, including ride stories, trail maps, and detailed write-ups on these and other trails in Estes Park and neighboring towns.
 I hope to see you out on the trail, or maybe one of the great breweries or bars post-ride!